hyoo-ru/mam_mol/row/readme.md

 # $mol_row

-Horizontal list of blocks with margins between and around.
+Horizontal list of blocks with margins between and around that can wraps to next line.

 ## [Online demo](http://eigenmethod.github.io/mol/#demo=mol_row)